The RCMP E. Division Pipe Band and the Buffalo Celtic Music Society are proud to present:

-‘Aboon’ an evening filled with highlights, the grand entrance of the haggis is the marquis event at a traditional Robert Burns Supper.
+In an entertaining evening filled with highlights, the grand entrance of the haggis is the marquis moment of a traditional Robert Burns Supper.

-The great highland bagpipes strike in from somewhere in the distance, and moments later, a door is flung open and in marches the piper playing ‘A Man’s A Man For A’ That‘, the legendary 18th century Robert Burns poem/song about human equality and liberty.
-Close on the piper’s brogues, the knife bearer and raconteur of the equally famous “Ode to a Haggis”.
-And rounding out the procession – the chef responsible for cooking “the great chieftain o’the puddin race”, placed on a silver platter and hoisted above heads as he ceremoniously follows the piper to the head table.
+The great highland bagpipes strike in from the distance, and moments later a door flings open and in marches the piper playing ‘A Man’s A Man For A’ That‘, the legendary 18th century Robert Burns poem/song about human equality and liberty.
+Close on the piper’s brogues, the knife bearer and raconteur of Burn’s equally famous “Ode to a Haggis”.
+And rounding out the procession – the chef responsible for cooking “the great chieftain o’the puddin race”, which has been placed on a silver platter and hoisted above heads as he ceremoniously follows the piper and knife-bearer to the head table.
 Continue reading

 The weather forecast is ominous.